DCchen08/CrazyFile_Drone/README.md

    roslaunch rotors_gazebo crazyflie2_with_joy.launch

  4. The python file that we used to control the robot in this stage is test.py (CrazyS/rotors_gazebo/scripts).
-    When you want to execute the file and control the drone, open another command window and type python3 test.py
+    When you want to execute the file and control the drone, open another command window and type the following

+    python3 test.py

  Test file note:
  Control list: the Pwm number you need to put in for control the angular velocity of motor.
  Self.r : this is the frequency that the file tell robot to do
  omega: this is the motor speed in rad/s